Ashlook/ash-material-file-input/README.md

 ### acceptedTypes

-Require each file MIME type to be one of `accepted`.
+Requires each file MIME type to be one of `accepted`.

 **Parameters** :
 `accepted: string` - Accepted MIME type, separated by a comma (`"text/plain,image/*"`).